How to accept online payments for faster cash flow

 Key takeaways

-• Integrate your payment provider with accounting software to automatically record payments and fees, eliminating manual data entry and providing real-time cash flow visibility.
+- Integrate your payment provider with your accounting software so payments and fees record automatically, saving you time on manual data entry and making bank reconciliation much simpler.

-• Prioritise security by selecting reputable payment providers that comply with PCI DSS standards and handle sensitive customer data protection, so you don't need to store payment information directly.
+- Use reputable payment providers that comply with PCI DSS standards and the ePayments Code, so you never need to store sensitive customer payment data yourself and your business stays protected from fraud.

 Benefits of accepting online payments

-Online payments help you improve cash flow by reducing payment times from weeks to days or even minutes.
+Online payments let customers pay your invoices digitally instead of using cash or cheques, a necessary shift given the 90 per cent decline in cheque volumes over the last 10 years.
+They help you improve cash flow by reducing payment times from weeks to days or even minutes.
 The Australian Taxation Office says cash flow is the top challenge for small businesses.

-- Faster payment: Get paid twice as fast as with traditional invoicing
+- Faster payment: Receive funds twice as fast as traditional invoicing

-- Reduced admin: Less time chasing overdue payments
+- Reduced admin: Spend less time chasing overdue payments

-- Better cash flow: Instant access to funds for business operations
+- Better cash flow: Access funds instantly for business operations

 - Convenience: Pay invoices anytime, anywhere with one click